-What is a Filling?
+What is Filling?

 Composite Fillings

-Fibre-reinforced composite fillings and ceramic-containing composite fillings, which are preferred depending on the amount of material loss, are developing composite technologies.
+Fiber-reinforced composite fillings and ceramic-containing composite fillings, which are preferred depending on the amount of material loss, are developing composite technologies.
 They are advantageous in terms of durability.

-Porcelain Fillings (Inlay-Onlay)
+Porcelain Fillings (Inlay – Onlay)

 Glass Ionomer Fillings